dukeofharen/httplaceholder/docs/CONDITIONS.md

 ## General

-Under the "conditions" elemennt, you describe how
+Under the "conditions" element, you describe how the request should look like.
+If the incoming request matches the conditions, the [response](RESPONSE.md) will be returned.

 ```yml
 - id: situation-03